Russian occupation of Ukraine: Poltava Oblast

 During the battles of Lebedyn and Okhtyrka, Sumy Oblast, Russian forces spilled over and attacked Hadiach on 4 March 2022, and captured small areas around it, and advanced near Zinkiv and occupied Pirky on 3 March, but were repelled.
 According to Pro-Ukraine sources, they were soon afterwards repelled which was known as the "Hadiach Safari", since people used shotguns and rifles to hunt for Russian soldiers.
 Some notable areas captured were Pirky and Bobryk.

 Sumy Oblast

 Russia started the occupation as part of the northern offensive in the invasion of Ukraine in February 2022.
 The Russian military occupied a large part of the oblast, but failed to take the oblast capital.
 Eventually, the stagnant progress of the Russian Ground Forces led to their complete withdrawal from the oblast by early April, ending the occupation.

 Zhytomyr Oblast

 Russia started the occupation as part of the Northern offensive in the invasion of Ukraine in February 2022.
 The Russians occupied a small portion of the oblast, and never attempted to capture the oblast capital.
 Eventually, the culmination of the drive on Kyiv led to their complete withdrawal from the oblast by early April, ending the occupation.

+Occupation administration and policies

+Following the annexation of Crimea in 2014, Russia imposed Russian citizenship, laws and institutions across the peninsula.
+Following the 2022 invasion, Russian occupation authorities similarly replaced or subordinated Ukrainian systems of governance, administration, justice and education in newly occupied areas, while imposing Russian laws, courts and administrative systems.

+Russia established occupation administrations in Donetsk, Luhansk, Zaporizhzhia and Kherson oblasts and, following its claimed annexation of the four regions, sought to integrate them into the Russian political and administrative system.
+Russian regional and local elections were extended to the occupied territories in September 2023.
+Economic integration has included requiring businesses to register under Russian law, introducing Russian banking and social-security systems, infrastructure programmes, and a system under which regions of Russia are assigned patronage over occupied Ukrainian cities and districts.